pagstar/flutter_pix_pagstar/README.md

 ## Error handling

 If an unexpected error occurs during a request or on the package page, a generic screen with the error message will be displayed.

+Certainly!
+Here's an additional section that outlines the planned changes for the package regarding greater decoupling of the design for better customization:

+## Planned Changes

+We are continuously working to improve the Flutter Pix Pagstar Package, and one of our primary goals for future updates is to achieve a higher level of decoupling in the design components.
+This change aims to allow developers greater flexibility in personalizing the package's appearance and behavior.

 ## Support